Objectives and Competencies

 Competencies

-Competencies are understood to be “the identifiable and assessable set of interconnected knowledge, attitudes, values, abilities and skills, which will allow the student to exercise his/her professional activity according to the requirements and standards used in the corresponding occupational area”.
+Competencies are understood to be the identifiable and assessable set of interconnected knowledge, attitudes, values, abilities and skills, which will allow the students to exercise their professional activity according to the requirements and standards used in the corresponding occupational area.

 All University of Almeria degrees explicitly include three types of competencies: